 What is this subject about?

-In addition to consolidating and extending the first year’s topics, you will study Immigration and Multiculturalism in France, and the Occupation.
-As with the first year, you will have weekly sessions with our language assistant in preparation for the oral exam.
+In the second year, you will consolidate and extend the first year’s topics.
+Furthermore, you will study Immigration and Multiculturalism in France, and the Occupation.
+You will also study a novel in-depth.
+As with the first year, you will have weekly sessions with our language assistant in preparation for your oral exam.

 How is the course assessed?